nlpsandbox/location-annotator-example/README.md

 - If you develop in Python-Flask, create a new repository from this [GitHub template].
-- If you develop in Java-Spring, create a new repository from the GitHub template [nlpsandbox/physical-address-annotator-example-java].

 If you prefer to develop using another language or if you want to learn how this repository has been generated, go to the section [Creating a new Physical